Lazare Hoche: Expedition to Ireland

 On 20 July 1796, Hoche was rewarded by the French Directory for his immense service.
 That same day, he was appointed to organize and command the Expedition to Ireland, to assist the United Irishmen in a rebellion against British rule.
 He survived an assassination attempt in Rennes on 16 October, when a worker at the local arsenal fired at him but missed.

-In Brest, Hoche gathered and army and forty-eight vessels for the expedition, under the command of Vice Admiral Justin Bonaventure Morard de Galles.
+In Brest, Hoche gathered an army and forty-eight vessels for the expedition, under the command of Vice Admiral Justin Bonaventure Morard de Galles.
 The fleet set sail for Ireland on 15 December 1796, with Hoche and Morard de Galles aboard the frigate Fraternité.
 Due to a gale, however, the frigate was separated from the expedition the day after its departure, and was afterwards chased by a British ship.
 By the time it reached the Irish coast, on 30 December, the rest of expedition had already dispersed after a failed landing attempt.
 The Fraternité re-entered France through the Île de Ré on 11 January 1797 without having effected its purpose.

 With the United Irish leader, Wolfe Tone, who was to have landed with him in Ireland, Hoche reflected critically on the violent course of the Revolution.
 Tone, "heartily glad" to find Hoche of "a humane temperament", wrote in his memoirs:Hoche mentioned, also, that great mischief had been done to the principles of liberty and additional difficulties thrown in the way of the French Revolution, by the quantity of blood spilled: "for", he added, "if you guillotine a man, you get rid of an individual, it is true, but then you make all his friends and connections enemies for ever of the government".